becarpenter/book6/6. Management and Operations/Multihoming.md

 the problems in achieving MHMP using multiple address prefixes.
 This section discusses practical techniques for site multihoming.

-Domestic or small office installations are out of scope for this topic.
-They will rarely be connected permanently to more than one ISP, and therefore cannot expect smooth failover.
+Domestic or very small office installations are out of scope for this topic.
+They are rarely connected permanently to more than one ISP, and therefore cannot expect smooth failover.
+They might have an alternative connection (e.g., a wireless hot spot instead of a terrestrial connection) but the changeover would amount to a network restart and would likely be manual.

 Note that the term "multihoming" is sometimes used to describe a configuration _inside_ a site network where a node is connected to more